Two months ago, when I discovered that one of my intern assignments at

 Now, a few months later after coordinating three events, I feel like a "Never Dine Alone" pro.

-The program has helped me expand my knowledge of the Coca-Cola business and make meaningful connections with veteran colleagues.
+The program has helped me expand my knowledge of the

 Inspired by Chairman and CEO Muhtar Kent’s FORTUNE essay by the same name, "Never Dine Alone" matches employees from different departments for casual networking lunches.
 The lunches happen on the last Thursday of every other month.
 Employees choose their preference for a lunch mate from a list of the company’s functions.
 From there, I randomly paired associates, doing my best to accommodate as many preferences as possible.
 Once each associate was matched, I sent an email introducing the pairs, and they scheduled their lunch time and location on their own.

 Since the launch of the program in February, more than 100 employees have participated (plus more than 60 summer interns like me) in more than 400 lunches.